 A wide range of cultivars

-The white cultivars produced are Gewurztraminer, Hanepoot, Sauvignon Blanc, Weisser Reisling, Viognier, Chenin Blanc and Semillon.
-The red cultivars are Barbera, Cabernet Sauvignon, Cabernet Franc, Merlot, Shiraz, Pinot Noir and Pinotage.
+A wide range of cultivars have been grown on the estate including Gewurztraminer, Hanepoot, Sauvignon Blanc, Weisser Reisling, Viognier, Chenin Blanc and Semillon.
+Red cultivars have included Barbera(for many years the only farm growing it), Cabernet Sauvignon, Cabernet Franc, Merlot, Shiraz, Pinot Noir and Pinotage.